Conquering a 100km Trail Race with Confidence

 Pacing – Understanding the Challenge

-Running 100 kilometers across rugged terrain with thousands of meters of elevation gain is unlike any road race.
+Running 100km across rugged terrain with thousands of meters of elevation gain is unlike any road race.
 Traditional marathons are primarily a test of physical stamina, but ultra-running demands much more.
 The distance alone requires careful pacing, while the elevation changes challenge your strength and balance.
 Add to that the mental aspect, and you’ve got an adventure that stretches far beyond the physical limits.

 Having a clear plan for refuelling at aid stations, along with understanding your hydration needs, will help you avoid energy crashes and dehydration, which can derail even the most experienced runners.